Philips Norelco Series 9000 Prestige Beard Trimmer Review

 As of the time of writing, the Series 9000 on Amazon is currently $80 USD.
 That is a significant investment in a beard trimmer, no matter how solid and precise it is.

-For example, the Series 3000 (which I liked more than the Series 5000) was only $35 USD on Amazon, and it had more options for beard lengths.
-However, it was nowhere near as nice to use and precise.
+For example, the Series 3000 (which I preferred over the Series 5000) was available for only $35 USD on Amazon, and it offered more options for beard lengths.
+However, it was nowhere near as nice to use and as precise.
 I often found myself having to go back over places I had already trimmed.

 Even then, the $80 USD price tag is only because it is on sale.
 Amazon lists its usual price for around $100 USD.
-At that point, I would just go to a professional barber.
+At that point, I would consult a professional barber.

-If you are really considering grabbing this unit, definitely wait for a sale.
-It’s good, but not anywhere near $100 USD good.
+If you are seriously considering purchasing this unit, it’s best to wait for a sale.
+It’s good, but not nearly as good as $100 USD.

-This is really a hard question for me to answer.
+This is a particularly challenging question for me to answer.
 While I honestly love this trimmer and feel it gives a professional-grade trim, that price tag is like a giant millstone that pulls the entire thing to the ground.
 Honestly, if you can get it on sale, then it is definitely worth giving a try if you have 80 clams to drop on it.
 Otherwise, I would recommend spending your hard-earned money on something really helpful.
-You know like rent…or food.
+You know, like rent…or food.

-If you do decide to pick it up though, I can say that it is a great product that blows the other trimmers in the Philips Norelco line completely out of the water.
+If you do decide to pick it up, though, I can say that it is a great product that surpasses the other trimmers in the Philips Norelco line.